 Vitamin C (Ascorbic Acid)

-There are other ingredients that can benefit your dog tremendously, for example, hyaluronic acid found in TopDog’s GlycanAid HA joint supplement, which is a gel-like substance that acts as a shock absorber and lubricates joint fluid – wonderful for dogs needing the highest level of joint support.
+Other ingredients can benefit your dog tremendously, for example, hyaluronic acid found in TopDog’s GlycanAid HA joint supplement, which is a gel-like substance that acts as a shock absorber and lubricates joint fluid – wonderful for dogs needing the highest level of joint support.

 How Much Glucosamine Does My Dog Need?